kachick/dotfiles/README.md

 sudo apt install --assume-yes dbus-user-session # For podman
 ```

-Remember to set special config and reboot if you on WSL
+Remember to set special config and reboot if you are on WSL

 ```bash
 echo '